 Costs.
-These can include the cost of any medical treatment which you have already had to pay, or which you are anticipating needing to pay in the future.
+These can include the cost of any medical treatment you have already had to pay or anticipating needing to pay in the future.
 It may also include the cost of travelling to places as a result of your injury.

 The cost of care which is estimated based on any requirements that you currently have, or will have in the future for medical care (such as home help) incurred as a result of your injuries.

 Funds to meet funeral costs.
 If the claimant has passed away due to a fatal accident, relatives may be able to claim the costs of the funeral from the party liable.

 Whilst these are the most common forms of compensation, they are not exhaustive.
 To find out what and how much you could claim, contact our team today.

 Estimating the amount of compensation your claim could be worth is not always easy and without knowing the circumstances of your injury, we can not give you an accurate figure.
 In the table below we provide a list of common injuries and the typical settlements awarded for them.

 |Shoulder Injuries||Moderate||£7,410 to £11,980|

 |Back Injuries||Moderate||£26,050 to £36,390|